Documentation Revision Date: 2025-06-21

 Acknowledgments:

-This work was supported by NASA EVS-2 grant number NNX15AG76G.
-Sandip Pal received funding from ACT-America, grant number 80NSSC19K0730, and support from Texas Tech University to compile this catalog.
+This work was supported by NASA's EVS-2 (grant NNX15AG76G) and ACT-America (grant 80NSSC19K0730) programs with support from Texas Tech University to compile this catalog.

 Data Characteristics